Skip to main content

 • Public assistance ID card issued by a U.S. agency, department, or entity

 Federal and state law requires accessible voting options for voters with disabilities.
 This includes providing accessible voting machines and ballots and ensuring every voter can participate in the electoral process.
-NC voters with disabilities can also receive voting assistance.
+NC voters with disabilities can also receive voting assistance from a person of their choice (except their employer or union representative).

 For more information on voting accommodations for voters with disabilities, visit the North Carolina State Board of Elections website at Help for Voters With Disabilities.